superdispatch/actions/README.md

 - `working-directory` – the default working directory
 - `node-version` – Node version specifier
 - `cache-key` – an explicit key for restoring and saving the cache
+- `fetch-depth` - The depth of the repository to fetch.

 #### Usage: